How to File a Civil Suit - A Roadmap to Trial in NC Civil Court

 - Superior Court is the upper level trial court, and handles disputes over $25,000.

-The Path to Superior Court
+How to File a Civil Lawsuit in NC: The Path to Superior Court

-Civil litigation isn’t always black and white, but the general steps that occur along the path to a trial in Superior Court are:
+Civil litigation isn’t always black and white, but the general steps that occur along the path to a trial in Superior Court are.

 1. Complaint: The Start of a Civil Lawsuit